 1. Causes of Hyperthyroidism in Pregnancy

-Hyperthyroidism is usually caused by Grave’s Disease which is an autoimmune disorder in which the immune system attacks its cells and organs instead of protecting it.
-Toxic Adenomas is also the cause during which nodules that grow in the thyroid gland begin secreting hormones.
+Hyperthyroidism is usually caused by Grave’s Disease, which is an autoimmune disorder in which the immune system attacks its cells and organs instead of protecting it.
+Toxic Adenomas is also another cause of hyperthyroidism, wherein nodules that grow in the thyroid gland begin secreting hormones.
 This disturbs the body’s chemical balance.

 2. Who Is at Risk?

-Women who have been diagnosed with hyperthyroidism before their pregnancy and with a family history of this disorder are most likely to experience this condition during their pregnancy.
+Women who have been diagnosed with hyperthyroidism before their pregnancy and those with a family history of hyperthyroidism are most likely to experience it during their pregnancy.

 Fatigue, Nausea, vomiting, fast heart rate, change in appetite and growth of thyroid levels and thyroid size are the typical symptoms of hyperthyroidism.
 One can also notice changes in appetite and lower tolerance to heat.

-By carrying out three major tests to diagnose hyperthyroidism, It is possible to diagnose this condition in pregnant women:
+By carrying out three major tests to diagnose hyperthyroidism, it is possible to diagnose the condition in pregnant women:

-This test is capable of detecting meagre amounts of TSH in the blood and is known to be ultra-sensitive.
+- TSH Test – This test is capable of detecting meagre amounts of TSH (thyroid-stimulating hormone) in the blood and is known to be ultra-sensitive.
 TSH test is one of the most accurate tests for measuring thyroid activity.

-If the TSH test shows that the levels are low, it is mandatory to carry out T3 & T4 tests.
-If free T4 (That part of thyroid hormone unattached to thyroid-binding protein) levels are found to be elevated, the diagnosis is confirmed.
+- T3 & T4 Test – If the TSH test shows that the levels are low, it is mandatory to carry out T3 (triiodothyronine) & T4 (thyroxine) tests.
+If free T4 (the part of thyroid hormone unattached to thyroid-binding protein) levels are found to be elevated, the diagnosis is confirmed.

-TSI test is conducted if a pregnant woman has had radioactive treatment or surgery or has been diagnosed with Graves’ disease.
+- TSI Test – TSI (thyroid-stimulating immunoglobulin) test is conducted if a pregnant woman has had radioactive treatment or surgery or has been diagnosed with Graves’ disease.
 This test confirms the presence of TSI antibodies in a pregnant woman’s body.

-How Does Hyperthyroidism Affect the Mother and Baby?
+Can Hyperthyroidism Affect the Mother and the Baby?

 Hypothyroidism in Pregnancy

-The deficiency of thyroxin, the thyroid hormone, which occurs due to an underactive thyroid gland is known as hypothyroidism.
+The deficiency of thyroxine, the thyroid hormone, which occurs due to an underactive thyroid gland, is known as hypothyroidism.

 1. Causes of Hypothyroidism in Pregnancy

-Low levels of thyroid hormones in the blood are the cause of this condition, where the thyroid gland functions inadequately.
+A low level of thyroid hormones in the blood causes this condition, where the thyroid gland functions inadequately.
 Removal of the thyroid, endemic goitre, iodine deficiency, radiation therapy and diseases related to the pituitary gland are its other causes.
 Hypothyroidism in pregnancy is also caused due to Hashimoto’s disease, which is a form of inflammation of the thyroid.

 2. Who Is at Risk?

-Common symptoms of hypothyroidism include swollen face, fatigue, intolerance to cold, weight gain, lower concentration levels, skin tightening or stretching and abdominal discomfort.
-Decreased levels of T4 and high TSH levels are indicators of hypothyroidism too.
+Common symptoms of hypothyroidism include a swollen face, fatigue, intolerance to cold, weight gain, lower concentration levels, skin tightening or stretching and abdominal discomfort.
+Decreased levels of T4 and high TSH levels are indicators of hypothyroidism, too.

-During pregnancy, Hypothyroidism is treated by starting on thyroxin, a synthetic thyroid hormone.
-Thyroxin is beneficial for the mother and the child and is safe too.
+During pregnancy, hypothyroidism is treated by starting on thyroxine, a synthetic thyroid hormone.
+Thyroxine is beneficial for the mother and the child and is safe for them, too.
 Women who have developed this condition before pregnancy should increase their dosage after speaking to their doctor, to maintain thyroid function.

-Hypothyroidism can cause preeclampsia, anaemia, stillbirth, miscarriage and in rare cases, congestive heart failure.
+Hypothyroidism can cause preeclampsia, anaemia, stillbirth, miscarriage, and in rare cases, congestive heart failure.
 Thyroid hormones are essential for the growth and development of the baby’s brain and nervous system.
-Hypothyroidism can affect this area especially if it occurs in the first trimester.
+Hypothyroidism can affect their development, especially if it occurs in the first trimester.